 In the aftermath of the 2014 election, ballot boxes were found in various areas of Gauteng — namely Alexandra, Diepsloot and Lynnwood Ridge — according to reports at the time.

 The May 8 polls are expected to be closely fought, particularly in provinces such as Gauteng and the North West, where every vote cast will count to determine who governs.
-50% among registered voters.
+The governing party’s own polling in Gauteng shows that the province could swing either way, with its support standing at 50% among registered voters.

 The Mail & Guardian understands that the DA will apply its own seals to ballot boxes, which the party itself will break when the votes are counted.
 According to sources within the party, this is being done to “protect votes” and assist in ensuring the credibility of the result.